K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Quick Review of QHM

+\end{itemize} \end{definition} We want to construct a universal $C^*$-algebra out of these representations.
+First notice that for any covariant representation $(\pi, \Tt)$:

-The associated $C^*$-algebra is: \begin{definition}[generalised crossed product] Let ${}_A E_A$ be a $A$-$A$ Hilbert bimodule.
-The \emph{generalised crossed product} $\PiCrG $ of $A$ by $E$ is the universal $C^*$-algebra generated by the covariant representations of ${}_A E_A$. \end{definition}
+using the Hilbert module norm $\| \xi \|$.
+Now, given an arbitrary Hilbert bimodule $E$ over a $C^*$-algebra $A$, proposition 2.3 of \cite{AbadieEE} proves that such covariant representations exist.
+Together, these properties justify the following definition: \begin{definition}[generalized crossed product] Let $E$ be a $A$-$A$ Hilbert bimodule.
+The \emph{generalized crossed product} $\PiCrG $ of $A$ by $E$ is the universal $C^*$-algebra generated by the covariant representations of $E$. \end{definition}